hphelion/documentation/migration-overview-reference.md

 For more information on this API call, see [HP Cloud Compute Service API Reference](https://docs.hpcloud.com/api/v13/compute/#createKeypair).

-###Generating a Key Pair using the HP Cloud UNIX CLI### {#keypairunix}
+###Generating a Key Pair using the UNIX CLI for HP Cloud### {#keypairunix}

-There are two methods you can use to generate a key pair using the HP Cloud UNIX CLI.
+There are two methods you can use to generate a key pair using the UNIX CLI for HP Cloud.

 - Create your key pair using the `-o` flag to save the key pair file in the `~/.hpcloud/keypairs` folder.
 The CLI does not display the key pair on the screen.
 Saving to a file allows you to use the auto-connect feature after you create an instance with that key pair.
 - Create a key pair without the `-o` flag to have the key pair display on screen.
 You will need to manually save the key pair in a text file in the PEM format.

-**Tip**: For the full list of HP Cloud UNIX CLI commands, see the [HP Cloud UNIX CLI Release Notes](http://docs.hpcloud.com/cli/unix).
+**Tip**: For the full list of UNIX CLI for HP Cloud commands, see the [UNIX CLI for HP Cloud Release Notes](http://docs.hpcloud.com/cli/unix).

 To generate a key pair in UNIX: